andikleen/fastwalk/README.md

 ## Usage

-To use

-	fastwalk [-r] [-p skipdir]  dir ...

-	-p skipdir adds directory names to skip.
-	-r start readahead of the file contents

 To build

 	make
 	cp fastwalk $prefix/bin
 	cp fastwalk.1 $prefix/man/man1

+For example speeding up large builds (assuming you have enough memory):

+	cd my-big-project
+	fastwalk -r . &
+	make ...

+fastwalk will start the readahead in the background to load all files.
+This works best if you work with a separate object directory and do not include the object files in the fast path walk.

+I also use it to speedup large greps or indexing operations on source trees (it makes GNU grep mostly competive with git grep in performance on spinning disks)

+All options

+	fastwalk [-r] [-p skipdir]  dir ...

+	-p skipdir adds directory names to skip.
+	-r start readahead of the file contents

 ## Caveats